 Looking for a fantastic place to spend the holidays?
-The Charlotte area has some of the most notable Christmas lights in the southeast US.
+The Charlotte area has some of the best Christmas lights in the southeast US.
 Plus, the weather is typically milder than the larger cities of the north.

-The Thanksgiving parade, the uptown Charlotte German inspired Christmas market, the tree and lights at the Panthers stadium are all local favorites.
-But, if you’re also looking for the biggest and best Christmas light events, here is a list of our favorites.
+If you’re looking for the biggest and best Christmas light events near Charlotte, here is a list of our favorites.

-One of the newest winter celebration events in the area is also one of the largest.
-5 million lights turn this theme park into a winter wonderland.
-Enjoy multiple themed performances throughout the park, an ice skating rink, elaborate decorations, and a 70-foot tree of lights.
+Five-million lights turn this theme park into a winter wonderland.
+Enjoy multiple themed performances throughout the park, an ice-skating rink, elaborate decorations, and a 70-foot tree of lights.
 There’s also a 9 pm larger than life parade.
 It winds its way throughout the park and culminates at the main stage where a dance party ensues until closing.

 Bonus!
-25 of the parks rides are open.
+Twenty three of the parks rides are open.
 Most are for a younger audience but some larger coasters, like Copperhead Strike and Afterburn, are open.

 Speedway Christmas Lights

-Over 4 million lights decorate the 3.75-mile driving course.
+Over 4 million lights decorate the 4-mile driving course that you drive through.
 It’s pretty cool to weave your way around the racecourse (albeit slowly), infield, then under the grandstands.
-Enjoy quirky and cute light displays on the first half of the course.
-On the second half, the Christmas lights dance to the music on the radio.
+Enjoy quirky and cute light displays and lights dancing to the music.

-Thursday through Sunday, then every night from the 12th to the 29th, enjoy the Christmas Village in the infield.
-With food and craft vendors, a Ferris wheel, carousel, fire pits to make smores and more.
-You can even enjoy a Christmas movie on the giant Speedway big screen TV.
+Typically, Thursday through Sunday there’s a Christmas Village in the infield, with food and craft vendors, a Ferris wheel, carousel, fire pits to make smores, and more.

 McAdenville’s Christmas Town USA